Welcome to the Macro Mastery Guide

 The more we can reduce the fat-storing hormones, the better.

-One of these hormones is insulin.
-Not only does it help stabilize blood sugar, but it is also a carrier hormone, and it will shuttle any unused calories, right into fat cells.
 So, we want to maintain insulin control, by eating foods that are low in processed, refined sugars, keeping to our 40/30/30 meal plan, and choosing nutrient-rich foods low on the Glycemic Index, which rates the speed at which food enters our bloodstream in the form of glucose, after digestion.

 A great way to ensure that this happens is to keep only the most nutrient-dense foods in your home.

-If you notice, you can find almost every single food item on this list, on the perimeter of the grocery store.
 These are the least processed foods available, so get creative, have fun with your meals, and enjoy the ones you love the most as often as you like.

 Add these as staples in your weekly meal plan: